EnviDat/datacite-websnap/README.md

 ## Future Development

-- Add validator that checks that `--directory-path` is passed if using `local` value for `--destination` option
 - Review `--key-prefix` option, possibly default to the prefix of the DOI
 - GitLab CI/CD pipeline:
   - possibly log in to Docker Hub